Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 • Silver: Cleaned, standardized, and validated datasets
 • Gold: Feature-engineered and analytics-ready tables used for ML training and inference

-Created a Unity Catalog catalog (ml_catalog) and schema (ml_schema) to store Bronze, Silver, and Gold Delta tables, enabling governed, scalable, and versioned access to datasets used across the ML workflow.
+Created a Unity Catalog catalog (Attrition_catalog) and schema (Attrition_schema) to store Bronze, Silver, and Gold Delta tables, enabling governed, scalable, and versioned access to datasets used across the ML workflow.

 ---